 Welcome to the Plagiarism and Academic Integrity website.
 This site will function as a central resource and hub for staff and students at The University of New South Wales.
-From the outset UNSW has taken an educative rather than a punitive approach to issues of plagiarism.
 This site is integral to The Learning Centre and the UNSW's educative commitment.

 If you are a student you can use this collection of resources (worked examples, activities and links) to improve your all-round academic literacy and, consequently, reduce the possibilities for plagiarism.

 If you are a member of staff you will be able to use this to site to keep yourself abreast of some of the issues that surround plagiarism and academic integrity.

 Three steps to